|IP Addressing and Routing|

 Every programmer should understand how the Internet works and this means understanding IP addressing and routing.
-It's a good time to find out about such things with DOS attacks on the rise and IPv6 about to take over from IPv4.
+It's a good time to find out about such things with DOS attacks on the rise and IPv6 taking over from IPv4.

 To connect a network to the Internet you need a router.
 In a wider context routers make the Internet work.